September 28: Today in Royal History

 Full name: Carlos Fernando Luís Maria Victor Miguel Rafael Gabriel Gonzaga Xavier Francisco de Assis José Simão

 In 1886, Carlos married Princess Amélie of Orléans, the daughter of Prince Philippe, Count of Paris, a pretender to the French throne, and the couple had two sons.
 Carlos became King of Portugal upon his father’s death in 1889.
-In June 1892, Portugal faced the first of two bankruptcies which further strengthened the Republican movement which placed the blame for the bankruptcy solely on the monarchy.
-As the King’s reign continued, the political landscape became more volatile every day.
-In 1906, he appointed João Franco as Prime Minister, despite the misgivings of many of his family and advisers.
-Franco asked the King to dissolve parliament, causing a huge campaign in Portugal claiming that the country was now a dictatorship.
-Public support for King Carlos was quickly diminishing, particularly as he strongly supported Franco.
+In June 1892, Portugal faced the first of two bankruptcies which further strengthened the Republican movement that placed the blame for the bankruptcy solely on the monarchy.
+As the King’s reign continued, the political landscape became more volatile.
+In 1906, Carlos appointed João Franco as Prime Minister, despite the misgivings of many of his family and advisers.
+Franco asked Carlos to dissolve parliament, causing a huge campaign in Portugal claiming that the country was now a dictatorship.
+Public support for King Carlos quickly diminished, particularly as he strongly supported Franco.
 It would lead to his tragic death.
 On February 1, 1908, King Carlos I and his elder son Luís Filipe, Prince Royal were shot and killed by two gunmen while riding in an open carriage in Lisbon, Portugal.

 Unofficial Royalty: King Carlos I of Portugal